SIP Connection: Basic Settings

 Written by Dillin

-Updated this week
+Updated over a week ago

 Overview of SIP Connections

-To access the basic settings of a connection, click the small edit icon on the far right of the desired connection at the SIP Connections tab in the Mission Control Portal.
+To access the settings of a connection, click the small edit icon on the far right of the desired connection at the SIP Connections tab in the Mission Control Portal.

 If you are looking for a detailed overview of the inbound/outbound SIP Connection settings, please review this article for more information.